ghartsel/GX-Kernel/content/introduction.md

 application hardware before software.

 At each step, the integrity of the supporting layer is confirmed before the next layer is initialized.
-If resources are not available for a layer to provide the necessary services, subsequent layers are not initialized.
+If resources aren't available for a layer to provide the necessary services, subsequent layers aren't initialized.

-Faults that occur before kernel resource allocation and initialization are complete are considered critical because the integrity of the system cannot be guaranteed.
+Faults that occur before kernel resource allocation and initialization are complete are considered critical because the integrity of the system can't be guaranteed.
 If a critical fault is detected, a STOP instruction is executed to prevent fault propagation.

 ### Handling Interrupts